Polydimethylsiloxane, called PDMS or dimethicone, is a polymer widely used for the fabrication and prototyping of microfluidic chips.

 It is a mineral-organic polymer (a structure containing carbon and silicon) of the siloxane family (word derived from silicon, oxygen and alkane).
 Apart from microfluidics, it is used as a food additive (E900), in shampoos, and as an anti-foaming agent in beverages or in lubricating oils.

-For the fabrication of microfluidic devices, PDMS (liquid) mixed with a cross-linking agent is poured into a microstructured mold and heated to obtain an elastomeric replica of the mold (PDMS cross-linked).
+For the fabrication of microfluidic devices, PDMS (liquid) mixed with a cross-linking agent is poured into a microstructured mold and heated to obtain an elastomeric replica of the mold.

-The PDMS empirical formula is (C2H6OSi)n and its fragmented formula is CH3[Si(CH3)2O]nSi(CH3)3, n being the number of monomers repetitions.
+The Polydimethylsiloxane empirical formula is (C2H6OSi)n and its fragmented formula is CH3[Si(CH3)2O]nSi(CH3)3, n being the number of monomer repetitions.

-Depending on the size of monomers chain, the non-cross-linked PDMS may be almost liquid (low n) or semi-solid (high n).
+Depending on the size of the the monomer chain, the non-cross-linked PDMS may be almost liquid (low n) or semi-solid (high n).
 The siloxane bonds result in a flexible polymer chain with a high level of viscoelasticity.

-PDMS becomes a hydrophobic elastomer.
-Polar solvents, such as water, struggle to wet the PDMS (water beads and does not spread) and this leads to the adsorption of hydrophobic contaminants from water on PDMS surface.
+PDMS, once cured, becomes a hydrophobic elastomer.
+Due to its low surface energy polar solvents, such as water, struggle to wet the PDMS causing droplets to bead rather than spread and this leads to the adsorption of hydrophobic components from water on the material’s surface.

-PDMS oxidation using plasma changes the PDMS surface chemistry, and produces silanol terminations (SiOH) on its surface.
-This helps making the PDMS hydrophilic for thirty minutes or so.
+PDMS oxidation using plasma changes the surface chemistry, and produces silanol terminations (SiOH) on its surface.
+This helps make the material hydrophilic for it takes a few hours to one day to go back to normal hydrophobicity.
 This process also makes the surface resistant to the adsorption of hydrophobic and negatively-charged molecules.
-In addition, PDMS plasma oxidation is used to functionalize the PDMS surface with trichlorosilane or to covalently bond PDMS (at the atomic scale) on an oxidized glass surface by the creation of a Si-O-Si bonds.
+In addition, its plasma oxidation is used to functionalize the surface with trichlorosilane for example or to covalently bond polydimethylsiloxane (at the atomic scale) on an oxidized glass surface by the creation of Si-O-Si bonds.

 PDMS is one of the most employed materials to mold microfluidic devices.

-We describe here the fabrication of a microfluidic chip by soft-lithography methods [1].
+We describe here the fabrication of a microfluidic chip by soft-lithography methods with the following steps[1].

 The chip is now ready to be connected to microfluidic reservoirs and pumps using microfluidic tubing.
 Tygon tubing and Teflon tubing are the most commonly used tubings on microfluidic setups.